Prince of Wales

 London's special-occasion dining market has increasingly bifurcated.
 At one end, destinations like CORE by Clare Smyth, The Ledbury, and Sketch, The Lecture Room and Library operate at the ££££ tier, where the occasion is partially constructed by the prestige of the address itself.
 At the other end, neighbourhood pubs absorb the majority of London's actual milestone meals: the ones where someone turns forty at a table they've booked before, where the food is expected to be good but the room is expected to feel like theirs.

 That second category is where southwest London's pub-dining rooms do their most consistent work.
 The comparison set for a Putney address isn't Restaurant Gordon Ramsay or Dinner by Heston Blumenthal.
 It's the cluster of well-run gastropubs within a fifteen-minute walk, the kind of venues that hold Sunday lunch bookings months ahead and whose private dining rooms fill on a Saturday for family gatherings.
-Prince of Wales operates in that competitive set, where reliability and atmosphere carry more weight than any single award.
+Prince of Wales operates in that competitive set, where reliability and atmosphere carry more weight than awards.

 For readers whose occasion warrants the formal fine-dining tier, the UK's destination addresses outside London include The Fat Duck in Bray, L'Enclume in Cartmel, Moor Hall in Aughton, Gidleigh Park in Chagford, Hand and Flowers in Marlow, and Le Manoir aux Quat' Saisons in Great Milton.
 For major city alternatives internationally, Le Bernardin in New York City and Atomix in New York City represent different ends of the same premium spectrum.

-The Putney Pub-Dining Tradition and What It Demands
+The Putney Pub-Dining Tradition

 Southwest London's pub-dining culture has roots in the area's demographic character: high owner-occupation, a strong presence of long-term residents, and a preference for neighbourhood institutions over seasonal concepts.
 Pubs in this part of the city tend to outlast the restaurant openings that periodically arrive with more ambition and less local knowledge.
 The ones that endure do so because they have learned to hold the room for both a weeknight catch-up and a table of twelve celebrating a retirement.